dart-lang/sdk/runtime/vm/service/heap_snapshot.md

   // The amount of memory reserved for this heap.
 At least as large as |shallowSize|. capacity : uleb128,

-  // The sum of sizes of all external properties in this graph. externalSize : uleb128,
+  // The sum of sizes of all external properites in this graph. externalSize : uleb128,

   classCount : uleb128,